stefnto/stefnto/README.md

 Software Engineer
 -----------------

-Recently graduated NKUA IT & Telecommunications department.
+NKUA IT & Telecommunications department graduate.
 I am familiar with low level programming (C, C++) and high level programming as well (python, JS).
 I've been working as a frontend engineer for almost 2 years now but I'm thrilled to explore new technologies

 * 🌍  I'm based in Athens, Greece
 * 🤝  I'm open to collaborating on Exciting project